Skip to content

 She is a member of the Student Association’s Sustainability Forum, and she has spent time in the greater Syracuse community as a volunteer youth language instructor and as a researcher to understand residents’ civic engagement preferences.
 Her many pursuits also include work with the Maxwell-based Lerner Center for Public Health Promotion and Population Health to publish a brief on a topic she is deeply interested in—environmental racism and injustice.

 Zepeda is one of nine Maxwell students who were honored with Centennial Scholar Awards at the school’s Centennial Celebration held Friday, Oct.
 18, in the University’s Goldstein Auditorium.
-The celebration and awards were supported with generous sponsorships from the family of Sean O’Keefe ’78 M.P.A., University Professor and Phanstiel Chair in Leadership, and Maxwell Advisory Board members Cathy Daicoff ’79 M.P.A. and Stephen Hagerty ’93 M.P.A.
-Hagerty is also a Syracuse University trustee.
+The celebration and awards were supported with generous sponsorships from the family of Sean O’Keefe ’78 M.P.A., University Professor and Phanstiel Chair in Leadership, Maxwell Advisory Board member Cathy Daicoff ’79 M.P.A., and Hagerty Consulting, headed by Syracuss University Trustee and Maxwell Advisory Board member Stephen Hagerty ’93 M.P.A.

 Five undergraduates and four graduate students were selected from hundreds of applicants.
 Each was required to submit a statement describing how their aspirations align with the Maxwell School’s ideals of engaged citizenship and public service.